googleforgames/agones/site/content/en/docs/Installation/Install Agones/helm.md

 {{< alert title="Tip" color="info">}}
 You can use our script located at {{< ghlink href="install/helm/agones/certs/cert.sh" >}}cert.sh{{< /ghlink >}} to generate them.
 {{< /alert >}}

+{{% feature publishVersion="1.9.0" %}}
+## Reserved Allocator Load Balancer IP

+In order to reuse the existing load balancer IP on upgrade or install the `agones-allocator` service as a `LoadBalancer` using a reserved static IP, a user can specify the load balancer's IP with the `agones.allocator.http.loadBalancerIP` helm configuration parameter value.
+By setting the `loadBalancerIP` value:

+1. The `LoadBalancer` is created with the specified IP, if supported by the cloud provider.
+2. A self-signed server TLS certificate is generated for the IP, used by the `agones-allocator` service.
+{{% /feature %}}

 ## Next Steps